Developer oriented error messages have been added as coded exceptions

 We should check for this in all plugins too.
 We need to do this before we release 2.8.0 because some of these were introduced new in 2.8 and once we release we have to keep it.

-#1 Updated by rbarlow almost 5 years ago
+#1 Updated by rbarlow over 5 years ago

 - Checklist item Review all coded exceptions that are new in 2.8 to see if any are developer oriented.
 Remove them if they are. added